Top 10 Best Sites

 “Previous research has shown that the more a person in a romantic relationship uses Facebook, the more likely they are to monitor their partner’s Facebook activity more stringently, which can lead to feelings of jealousy,” Clayton said.

-The study shows the results were particularly apparent among new couples.
+The study shows the results were particularly apparent among couples who are in new relationships.

 “This suggests that Facebook may be a threat to relationships that are not fully matured,” he said.